developer-mindpath/MrsWordsmith-Technical-Test/README.md

 #### Environment Setup

-Rename `.env.example` to `.env` in Backend Folder.
+Rename `.env.example` to `.env` in Folder.
 All the required variables are present there.

 #### Local Development Setup